cid2rrrr/Drum_Classficiation/readme.md

 </br>

 The performance of the classification model is not good because the length of the waveform itself is so long.
-Simply replacing the mel-spectrogram with the input instead of the waveform will provide a significant performance improvement.
+Simply replacing the Mel-spectrogram with the input instead of the waveform will provide a significant performance improvement.
 Due to data loss, it is not applied in this project.